 Third, forming a sermon template is the key to writing a sermon in “20 minutes.”
 The speaker can form a template from an outline of Jesus’s Sermon on the Mount, Sermon on the Plain and, or Peter’s Sermon at Pentecost.
 Romans and Hebrews consist of many and various expositions of scriptures to develop the central.
-As a student of Scripture may also note the chiastic or diatribe outlines of biblical preaching.
-The preacher should try to imitate how Jesus and the apostles presented scripture, used a list of scriptures, and illustrated and explained these passages.
+As a student of Scripture, the preacher should note chiasms or diatribes that form outlines of messages in the Scriptures.
+The preacher should imitate how Jesus and the apostles presented scripture and how they illustrated and explained passages.

 Now, the speaker can prepare a sermon in twenty minutes using a biblical template.
 The following is a chiastic template: